-Heather Reed, who lives in Texas, says her son Timmy begs to go outside every day, and has since he was very small.
-Timmy, now five, has autism and developmental delays; he doesn’t speak.
-When he wants to go outside, he grabs her hand and leads her to the door.
+Heather Reed, who lives in California, says her son Timmy, who has autism and developmental delays, has loved to go outside since he was very small.
 “He loves watching the water in the pool ripple and the shadows that are created from sunlight falling on objects,” Reed says.
 “He doesn’t need a reason to be outside; he just wants to be there.”
 After he’s spent time outdoors, Timmy is more relaxed and tends to interact more, she says.

 A growing body of research supports anecdotal evidence of nature’s therapeutic effects — on children, adults, and communities as a whole.
 Scientists at the University of Illinois’ Landscape and Human Health Laboratory, for example, found that time out of doors reduces symptoms in children with ADHD.
 They also demonstrated a link between exposure to nature and increased self-discipline in girls, and a third study found that vegetation reduces crime in urban communities.
 Research by University of Rochester scientists even found evidence that nature makes people more caring.